With a brushing experience similar to that of a manual toothbrush, there isn’t much not to like here.

 According to this article: “In the United States alone it is estimated that between 850 million, and over a billion toothbrushes, representing more than 50 million pounds of waste, are discarded and end up in landfills every single year” so in advertising their brushes as 100% recyclable, at least Boie may be making people aware that their brushes can be recycled rather than going to landfill.

-For the most part of this review, I am looking at and commenting on the Boie 2.0 the newest version of their brush.
+For the most part of this review, I am looking at and commenting on the Boie 2.0 the newest version of their brush, also known as the Original Boie toothbrush.
 However, I will make reference to and highlight the differences with version 1.0.

 In summary, the key differences are: